-SECTION 61 3 2.
+SECTION 613 2.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.

-In applying and construing this Uniform Act, consideration shall be given to the need to promote uniformity of the law-with respect to its subject matter among states that enact it and to the coordination of the application, construction, and administration of this [Act] with related federal acts Securities Act of 1933, Securities Exchange Act of 1934, Public Utility Holding Company Act of 1935, Investment Company Act of 1940, Investment Advisers Act of 1940, and the rules and regulations adopted under those acts, all as in effect on the effective date of this [Act] [, or as later amended].
-This Act shall be applied and construed to protect investors and, to the extent [in a manner] consistent with this purpose, to encourage capital formation.
+In applying and construing this Uniform Act, consideration shall be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it and to the coordination of the application, construction, and administration of this [Act] with related federal acts Securities Act of 1933, Securities Exchange Act of 1934, Public Utility Holding

+1 Company Act of 1935, Investment Company Act of 1940, Investment Advisers Act of 1940, and 2 the rules and regulations adopted under those acts, all as in effect on the effective date of this [Act] [, or as later amended].
+This Act shall be applied and construed to protect investors and, to 3 4 the extent [in a manner] consistent with this purpose, to encourage capital formation.
+5 Comments 6 Source of Law: 1956 Act Section 415, RUSA Section 803.
+7 1.
+The goals of uniformity among the states and coordination with related federal regulation, 8 including self regulatory organizations, may be enhanced by greater use of information 9 technology systems such as the Web-CRD, the Investment Adviser Registration Depository, or the Securities and Exchange Commission Electronic Data Gathering, Analysis, and Retrieval 10 11 System.
+These types of techniques are consistent with a potential system of "one stop filing" of 12 all federal and state forms that is encouraged by this Act.
+13 14 2.
+This Act is intended to be revenue neutral in its impact on existing state laws.
+15 3.
+This Section is intended to be for the guidance of the administrator and any reviewing 16 17 court.
+18 19 20 21 SECTION 614 3.
-SECTION 614 2.
 SEVERABILITY CLAUSE.
-If any provision of this [Act] or its application to any person or circumstances is held invalid, the invalidity does not affect other provisions or applications of

-1 this [Act] which can be given effect without the invalid provision or application, and to this end the 2 provisions of the [Act] are severable.
-3 Reporter's Notes Prior Provisions: 1956 Act Section 417; RUSA Section 805.
-4 Cf. Florida Realty, Inc. v.
+If any provision of this [Act] or its 22 application to any person or circumstances is held invalid, the invalidity does not affect other 23 provisions or applications of this [Act] which can be given effect without the invalid provision or 24 application, and to this end the provisions of the [Act] are severable.
+25 26 Comments 27 Prior Provisions: 1956 Act Section 417; RUSA Section 805.
+28 Cf. Florida Realty, Inc. v.
 Kirkpatrick, 509 S.W.2d 114, 121 (Mo.
-1974) (reading exemption in blue 5 sky law in the light of the common law rule that "a negation in or exception to a statute will be construed so 6 as to avoid nullifying or restricting its apparent principal purpose . . . 'and no conflict will be found unless the 7 same is clear and inescapable"").
-8 9
+1974) (reading exemption in 29 blue sky law in the light of the common law rule that "a negation in or exception to a statute will be construed so as to avoid nullifying or restricting its apparent principal purpose . . . 'and no conflict 30 will be found unless the same is clear and inescapable").
+31 32